 These days, I can be found splitting my time between the west and east coasts of the US, spending quality time with my partner and pet children, planning post-COVID travel, and going down obscure historical rabbit holes.
 Some of my favorite things include spirituality and tarot, autumn and Halloween, the ocean, building solidarity with other queer femmes from working-class backgrounds, and dismantling white supremacy, fascism, and capitalism.
 I'm forever proud to be a millennial.

-(Sidebar photograph by Ray Bernoff)
+(Heading photograph by Ray Bernoff)